Arugula Salad with Berries

 The Best Balsamic Glaze:

-We love Nonna Pia’s Balsamic Glaze.
+Homemade Balsamic Glaze is best.
+It requires just 2 ingredients and 15 minutes to make.
+If you want an even quicker version of this salad, we love Nonna Pia’s Balsamic Glaze.
 This is NOT a paid promotion.
-It really is quite good.
 I’m careful about recommending a pre-made “dressing” but seriously this one is good.
 We found it at Fred Meyer and Costco.
 I equally love their “Classic” and “Strawberry Fig” varieties.
 The “classic” has just 2 ingredients: Balsamic vinegar of Modena Italy and non GMO sugar.

 I just want to remind you that this is NOT a paid promotion.
 I’m completely smitten with this product and everyone should have a bottle in their fridge.
 The End.